ssteinbauer/BookNotes/Book Log.md

 ## 2018-03

+Miller Jr., Walter (1959).
+A Canticle for Leibowitz.
+New York, New York: HarperCollins Publishers.

 Gruver, G., Young, Mike (2012).
 A Practical Approach to Large-Scale Agile Development: How HP transformed LaserJet FutureSmart firmware.
 Indianapolis, Indiana: Addison-Wesley Professional.

 Le Guin, Ursula (1969).
 The Left Hand of Darkness.
 New York, New York: The Berkley Publishing Group.